The latest edition of the Michelin guide has been released. Norway now has 20 restaurants awarded a coveted star rating, more than ever before.

 Under, Lindesnes: When it originally opened, many people thought the underwater restaurant Under would be something of a novelty.
 It is, yet the quality of the food has shone through regardless, showcasing local seafood with “stimulating contrasts of texture and flavour.”

-Together with Oslo's Maaemo, just three other restaurants received the top three-star award in the Nordic region.
+Aside from Oslo's Maaemo and Stavanger’s RE-NAA, just four other restaurants received the top three-star award in the Nordic region.

-Have you eaten at any of Norway's award-winning restaurants?
+Have you dined at any of Norway's award-winning restaurants?
+I’d love to hear your thoughts and experiences down in the comments.